jamesmcroft/azure-ai-workspace-bicep/README.md

 # Azure AI Workspace Bicep Templates for Azure AI Studio

+> [!IMPORTANT]
+> This repo has now been merged into [my Bicep Templates repo](https://github.com/jamesmcroft/bicep-templates/tree/main/quick-starts#azure-ai-studio-hub-environment) which includes identity security enabled by default.

 This repository contains the necessary Bicep templates to spin up an Azure AI Workspace in the [new Azure AI Studio](https://azure.microsoft.com/en-gb/products/ai-studio/).

 The new Azure AI Workspace brings together all the features of Azure OpenAI Service, Azure Machine Learning, and other Azure Cognitive Services into a single place.
 The advantages of the Azure AI Workspace include: